mattrent/CTF-Platform/README.md

 <a name="requirements"></a>
 ## 🧐 Requirements
-To run the platform locally, you will need to have the following tools installed:
+To run the platform locally, ensure you have the following tools installed:
 * [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fdebian+package)
 * [npm](https://www.npmjs.com/)
 * [Pulumi](https://www.pulumi.com/docs/install/)
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 * [Docker](https://www.docker.com/)

+Once the requirements are fulfilled, you are ready to deploy the platform.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>